 For excellent coverage of obtaining a writ of attachment and other prejudgment remedies, turn to CEB’s Debt Collection Practice in California, chap 6.
-For more on construction remedies generally, turn to CEB’s California Mechanics Liens and Related Construction Remedies, which includes the new changes in mechanics lien law taking effect July 1, 2012.
+For more on construction remedies generally, turn to CEB’s California Mechanics Liens and Related Construction Remedies.

 © The Regents of the University of California, 2012.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.